Can You Live in a Dutchmen "Sport" Travel Trailer?

 A Need for Housing

 I live in a Dutchman "Sport" RV now.
-I didn't know that that is what was going to happen—but it did happen.
+I didn't know that was what was going to happen, but it did.
 My Dad, in his infinite wisdom, bought it for me to live in.

 Being a single man, I'm greatly pleased by this.
 The first travel trailer that my Father owned had about six beds in it.
 That is a lot of space that is taken up that you'd prefer to have been used elsewhere, unless you have a family.

 My bed couldn't be any more comfortable.
 There is storage under the head of the bed that is accessible from locking doors on either side of the trailer on the outside.
 On the inside, there is some storage under the mattress at the end of the bed.